-The CCEE presents these playbooks in collaboration with our county offices of education, local educational agencies, and other technical assistance partners for planning a safe return to school that maximizes future equity outcomes and addresses the diverse needs of California’s students while adapting to the challenges posed by COVID-19.
+In collaboration with the State Board of Education and our county offices of educations, local educational agencies, and other technical assistance providers, CCEE presents these resources to support LEAs plan for a safe return to school that maximizes future equity outcomes and addresses the needs of California’s students while adapting to the challenges posed by COVD-19.

 Translating the broad benefits of school—including the community, social connections, emotional support, academics, and enrichment it provides—into a new model of teaching and learning during extraordinary times is no easy task.
 Doing so while taking into account the diverse learning needs, languages, and living situations of students across your district is even more complex.

 The purpose of this resource is to support LEAs by providing suggestions to use or adapt as you see fit.
 We hope it can help leadership teams avoid having to reinvent the wheel.

 This website offers two sets of resources to assist LEA leaders planning for teaching and learning in the context of the ongoing COVID-19 pandemic.
 The Health and Safety Guidebook provides a single place for accessing up-to-date State and federal guidance around the safe reopening of schools, and the Distance Learning and Hybrid Learning Playbooks focus on providing supports to address key considerations for ensuring the continuity of teaching and learning through various instructional models.
 Both sets of resources offer practical, easy-to-understand resources, tools, and tips for leadership teams as well as ready-to-use communication and planning resources to support implementation.
 We recognize that local educational agencies will be making decisions based on the needs, concerns, and goals of their school and district communities, including local health and safety precautions.
 These playbooks do not supersede any of those but are meant to provide resources for planning based on them.